Shopify vs Squarespace

 • The Starter Plan – this option requires $7 per month to send up to three newsletters to clients.
 The maximum number of subscribers for this plan is 500.

-• The Core Plan – this plan is $14 per month for five newsletters and 5,000 subscribers.
+• The Core Plan is $14 per month for five newsletters and 5,000 subscribers.

 • The Pro Plan – for $34 per month, customers can send up to 20 newsletters and have a maximum of 50,000 subscribers.

 • The Max Plan – this option requires a monthly payment of $68.
-Users can then send an unlimited number of newsletters and host up to 250,000 subscribers.
+Users can then send unlimited newsletters and host up to 250,000 subscribers.

 Allows Data Import and Export